THE CHANGE SIMULATION | SITUATIONAL

 Conduct root cause analysis and manage change, in ways that create involvement and ownership

-These simulations benefit any organisation working in silos, or experiencing consistent change.
+These experiences benefit any organisation working in silos, or experiencing consistent change.